Sunil7545/PointSetDenoising/README.md

    5. Click on "Point Set Denoising" to perform the denoising operation.

-# Instructions for data sepcific (mainly for http://www.replicabilitystamp.org/):
+# Instructions for sepecific data (mainly for http://www.replicabilitystamp.org/):

     To compile the provided source code: